Caleb S.

 • Pathos: Stirring Emotions and Empathy

-Pathos is the emotional appeal aimed at evoking specific emotions or empathy from the audience.
+Pathos is the appeal to emotion that is aimed at evoking specific emotions or empathy from the audience.
 It seeks to connect with readers on a personal and emotional level.
 In a persuasive essay, pathos can be incorporated by:

 • Using vivid and emotionally charged language.